Back To Top

 Batteries make it heavy

-Revamp's newer cordless model, the iGen Progloss Cordless Ceramic Straightener, actually left our curly-haired tester with time to spare after straightening.
-In terms of battery life, this tool's up to 40-minute battery life already puts it ahead of the others in our edit.
+Revamp's more recent cordless model, the iGen Progloss Cordless Ceramic Straightener, actually straightened my curly hair with battery life to spare after straightening.
+This tool's up to 40-minute battery life already puts it ahead of the others in our guide.
 But it also comes with a second, additional battery – so when the first one runs out, you have another full charge ready to go while you’re on the move.
-In total, this can yield as long as 80 minutes of styling time, during which you’re much more likely to be able to style a full head of thick, long and/or curly hair.
-This went down very well with our testers, who are used to seeing no more than 30 minutes of power max.
+In total, this can give you as long as 80 minutes of styling time, during which you’re much more likely to be able to style a full head of thick, long and/or curly hair.
+I really appreciated this, espeically after having tested several tools that offered no more than 30 minutes of power, maximum.

-However, this extended battery life does come at a small price; much like the Dyson Corrale, these straighteners are pretty heavy with the battery attached – and all the more so if you’re carrying a second one around.
+However, this bumper battery life does come with a small price.
+Much like the Dyson Corrale, these straighteners are pretty heavy with the battery attached, and all the more so if you’re carrying a second one around.
 This is something to consider if you plan on travelling with your new tool.
-But if you want to fully style your hair with your wire-free tool, rather than simply giving it a quick refresh on the go, these will offer the most cord-free styling time by a long way.
+But if you want to fully style your hair with your cordless straighteners, rather than simply giving it a quick refresh on the go, these will offer the most wire-free styling time by quite some way.

 How we tested the best cordless straighteners